Hester Sigerson Piatt: Life

 Piatt worked on the Weekly Freeman, taking over as "Uncle Remus" from Rose Kavanagh, a job which earned her a pound a week.
 She also wrote for the Lyceum, Irish Fireside and The Weekly Register as well as contributing to other American and English journals.
 Her poetry was published in Yeats's Irish anthology and Padraic Colum’s anthology of Irish verse.

-She is buried in Glasnevin cemetery with her husband.